Abel Braga: Fourth spell at Fluminense

+Retirement

+On 29 June 2022, Braga announced his retirement as a head coach, stating that he would not discard continue working with football but in another roles.

+Eighth spell at Internacional

+On 29 November 2025, Braga came out of retirement to become the head coach of Internacional for the remaining two matches of the season; it was his eighth spell at the club.
+He agreed to work with no wages in both of the matches, in an attempt to save the club from relegation, which he succeeded in doing, and later became a technical director at the club.

 Personal life

 On 29 July 2017, Braga's 18-year-old son, João Pedro, died after falling from the balcony of the family's apartment in the Leblon region of Rio de Janeiro.
 Braga was informed of his son's death whilst undergoing the final preparations for Fluminense's fixture against Ponte Preta the following day.
 Ponte Preta agreed to Fluminense's request to postpone the match, which was rescheduled by the CBF.